iam-abbas/uc-berkeley-bit/README.md

 - Please make your own branch and test it on your local machine.
 Always base your branch of **Dev** not master.
 If it works then push it to **Dev** and add someone to review it.
 - If you are asked to review PRs on Dev please check if it works on your local machine as well.
-- If you are adked to review PRs on **master** please test is thorougly before merging.
+- If you are asked to review PRs on **master** please test is thorougly before merging.
 - Remember to delete your branch after you have merged.

 ###### Note: Use slack and issues page for reporting issues and bugs.